by J.M. Porup (@toholdaquill)

 The US government owns everyone subject to Silicon Valley surveillance capitalism.

-The US secret police have declared martial law in the cyber domain and pre-emptively seized control of the internet’s civilian infrastructure.
+the secret police have declared martial law in the cyber domain and pre-emptively seized control of the internet’s civilian infrastructure

 Members of the US secret police (“IC”) who participate in the military occupation of the cyber domain are gangsters for capitalism.